ShimeraTeam/ShimeraDocs/devdoc/docs/poc/opengl_injection.md

 After that, we tried to get the context from each graphics library and pass it to our OpenGL library.
 Then, we tried to apply a post-processing shaders to the context created by each graphics library and render the final output to the screen.

 ## Results
+The POC was not successful in achieving the desired outcome.
+While we were able to create the dedicated OpenGL library and compile shaders, we encountered significant challenges when trying to integrate it with the graphics libraries.

+1. **Context Management**: Some graphics library manages its own OpenGL context, making it difficult to share the context with our OpenGL library.
+This led to issues where the OpenGL calls made by our library did not affect the rendering done by the graphics libraries.